 Yes, listening to audiobooks is not a cheating.
 This can also be a part of your habit of daily reading and I must admit that listening to audiobooks helped me to make my morning routine, bath time, running, work out time, etc., as productive as never.

-I have a whole list of amazing audiobooks here, just click and I’m sure you will find a few interesting books to add on your wise book list.
+I have a whole list of amazing audiobooks, Audiobooks.
+Lockdown.
+And new Opportunities, and I’m sure you will find there a few interesting books to add on your wise book list.